 Data in Business Analyst

-The business and demographic data available through the data browser encompasses a wide variety of datasets that are updated quarterly, semiannually, annually, and decennially.
+The business, demographic, and points of interest (POI) data available through the data browser encompasses a wide variety of datasets that are updated quarterly, semiannually, annually, and decennially.

 Esri Demographics provides documentation about all included data: